radiantearth/community-sprints/14102025-esrin-rome-italy/prep-work/eopf/eopf-assets-info.md

 ## EOPF Assets

 This documents describes the current EOPF Sample Service approach to EOPF assets as they are available in the [STAC catalog](https://stac.browser.user.eopf.eodc.eu/).
-The intention of this document is to provide some background information for the work on the specification topics.

 ### Generic assets